Right of Way Rules for Boating

 Here are some common scenarios you’re likely to encounter on the water:

-1. Approaching a Non-Power Vessel
+1. Facing a Non-Power Vessel

-When you’re approaching a vessel without motor power, such as a sailboat, they have the right of way.
+When you’re approaching a vessel without motor power, such as a sailboat, they have the right-of-way.

-In recent years we have seen a proliferation of human-powered craft in the form of kayaks and paddle boards.
-The Navigation Rules refer to human-powered craft as “vessels under oars” and they are singled out only in the lighting rules.
-Otherwise they are simply “vessels.”
 We may encounter these vessels in three different navigational situations.
 We may encounter them in overtaking situations.
 The vessel being overtaken is the most privileged vessel on the high seas.
-Give that human-powered craft a wide birth when overtaking, being mindful of your wake as you do.
 The two other navigational situations in which we may encounter paddlers are head-on and crossing situations.

 Interestingly, the rules don’t make specific provisions for power-driven vessels encountering vessels under oars in head-on and crossing scenarios.
-Rule 2 is the “responsibility” rule, and it, in essence, tells us to use good judgment based on the whole of the navigational picture.
-In head-on situations, the standard port to port passing should serve us well.
+Rule 2 is the “responsibility” rule and it, in essence, tells us to use good judgment based on the whole of the navigational picture.
+In head-on situations, the standard port-to-port passing should serve us well.
 In crossing situations, there’s no reason why we can’t apply the rules of power-driven vessels as well.
-The vessel that has the other to her starboard shall give way.
-In short, Rule 8 tells us we must take all reasonable action to avoid a collision.
-Vessels under oars move relatively slowly and are easy to avoid.
-When encountering them take early and positive action to pass at a safe distance.
-In any case of uncertainty, the rules tell us we should slacken our speed.
+The boat with the other to its starboard (right) shall give way.

-2. Approaching Power-Driven Vessels
+2. Facing Power-Driven Vessels

 When two boats have the same priority of right of way based on their classification, the determining factors become position and direction of travel.